sowiecki/gtfo/environment/README.md

 Markers to overlay on maps.

 ### mock-data.json
-Mock room reservation data, indentical in format to a response from Exchange services. **Automatically generated**.
+Mock room reservation data, indentical in format to a response from Exchange services.
+Automatically generated with the `--mocks` flag.

-### Assets
+### Office map backgrounds
-In addition to these files, remember to save map backdrops to `client/assets` with correct, slugified location names.
+Each floor/section of an office map should have its own backgrund image.
+These background images are layouts for the room tiles to be displayed onto.
+Ideally, they may be scanned and copied or traced from actual building blueprints.

+Each background must be saved as a `.png` to `client/assets` with slugified (lower-cased and spaces replaced with hyphens) location names matching the location assigned to corresponding devices.
+E.g., if devices are assigned to "Sears Tower 108", the background asset should be saved as `environment/assets/sears-tower-108.png`.